hpi-bp1819-naumann/shift-detector/docs/source/checks/distinction.rst

 Description
 -----------

-This check investigates shifts between two data sets with the help of a machine learning.
+This check investigates shifts between two data sets with the help of machine learning.

 The result not only shows how good the model can distinguish the data sets.
-It also shows which columns the model looks at when trying to distinguish the data sets.
+It also shows which columns the model looks at when trying to distinguish between the data sets.
 These columns will contain a shift.

 Example